 In April 1994, the Company made a \$60,000 loan to Robert L. Croatti, Executive Vice President of the Company.
 The loan bears interest at the rate of 3% per annum and is payable on the demand of the Company.
+Approximately \$20,700 remained outstanding on this loan on November 20, 1995.

-The Company paid approximately \$280,000 in 1994 for electrical contracting services provided to the Company by Ideal Electric Company ("IEC"), which is owned by Mr. Inello, who is the husband of Cynthia Croatti Inello, Treasurer of the Company, and the son-in-law of Aldo Croatti and the brother-in-law of Ronald Croatti.
-The Company anticipates that it will retain IEC to provide similar services in 1995.
+The Company paid approximately \$425,000 in fiscal 1995 for electrical contracting services provided to the Company by Ideal Electric Company ("IEC"), which is owned by Mr. Inello, who is the husband of Cynthia Croatti Inello (who is the Treasurer and a Director of the Company), and a son-in-law and brother-in-law of Aldo Croatti and Ronald Croatti, respectively.
+The Company anticipates that it will retain IEC to provide similar services in 1996.
 The Company believes that the terms of its arrangements with IEC are at least as favorable to the Company as those the Company could negotiate with unrelated third parties.

-The Company retained during the 1994 fiscal year and proposes to retain during the 1995 fiscal year the law firm of Goodwin, Procter & Hoar.
+The Company retained during the 1995 fiscal year and proposes to retain during the 1996 fiscal year the law firm of Goodwin, Procter & Hoar.
 Donald J. Evans, a Director and Secretary of the Company, and William H. Gorham, the Clerk of the Company, are partners in the law firm of Goodwin, Procter & Hoar.